domingo2000/ruby-lsp-shoulda-context/Readme.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Add the gem to the application's Gemfile `:development` group:

-    bundle add ruby-lsp-shoulda-context
+    gem 'ruby-lsp-shoulda-context', '~> 0.4.0', require: false

 If bundler is not being used to manage dependencies, install the gem by executing: